pterodactylus42/SumSudokuSolver/README.md

 README.md
 # Sum sudoku solver

 This solver originated from a sudoku with odd rules.
+It uses Backtracking to find a valid solution.

 ![MicrosoftTeams-image (1)](https://github.com/pterodactylus42/SumSudokuSolver/assets/76402719/8d433d83-b3c9-45a1-854e-4c22c4202734)